 - Sprouting: Beans and hard grains are seeds that can be sprouted under any condition

 Cons: Dry Food

-- Resources: To cook you need fuel and water
+- Resources: To cook staples you need fuel and water

-- Processing: Wheat and other grains have to be milled if you are making baked goods, but can be boiled and eaten as a porridge
+- Processing: Wheat and other grains have to be milled into flour if you are making baked goods (They can be eaten whole by boiling to make porridge.)

-- Cooking Skill(s): You’ll need to know how to boil water to make beans and rice and you’ll need more advanced cooking skills if you plan on baking with home-ground flour or brewing beer. (avoid storing flour if you want maximum shelf-life from grain)
+- Cooking Skill(s): You’ll need to know how to boil water at the very least.
+More advanced cooking skills necessary if you plan on baking with home-ground flour or brewing beer. (avoid storing flour if you want maximum shelf-life from grain)

 - Repackaging Required: For maximum shelf-life dry staples need to be repacked into oxygen-free storage unless you buy them professionally packaged in say a #10 can.
 This kind of packaging prevents oxidation from light and oxygen and kills bugs within 2 weeks.

 Warning: Only certain foods can be stored oxygen-free.
 Namely foods less than 10% in moisture and low in fat.
 Foods with a high moisture content should not be stored oxygen-free because there is a risk of botulism.

 Also, don’t store food high in fats or lipids (brown rice) oxygen-free because fats will still go rancid, and shelf-life doesn’t increase.

 Chart 1: Dry goods price by the pound